g33ya/BubbleUp/gamedevplan.md

 ## Audio

-Game region/phase/time are ways of designating a particularly important place in the game.

 - Music List (Ambient sound)
   - The background music while working will contain generic coffee shop catchy tunes
   - The background music while home will be a chill Lofi beat

-Game Interactions are things that trigger SFX, like character movement, hitting a spiky enemy, or collecting a coin.

 - Sound List (SFX)
   - Pouring sound when adding liquid to a cup